 Can anyone get an automatic extension?

 Fortunately, you can always get an extension to file your return.
 Some people apply for an extension every year.
 It doesn’t matter how much income you earn or what your filing status is.
 You also don’t have to give any explanation to the IRS as to why you need an extension.
+Here are 5 good reasons to file a tax extension.

 Are there special rules if I’m in the military?